vaugusto42/generation_tm3_AndroidStudioKotlin/README.md

 ### 📋 Prerequisites

-Here you'll find all you need to know about hardware required to install and use Android Studio (on Windows) with 0 risk of explosions hehe https://developer.android.com/codelabs/basic-android-kotlin-compose-install-android-studio?hl=pt-br#1
+Here you'll find all you need to know about hardware required to install and use Android Studio (on Windows) with 0 risk of explosions. https://developer.android.com/codelabs/basic-android-kotlin-compose-install-android-studio?hl=pt-br#1

 ### 🔧 Installation